 Over the last several years the use of ultrasound in sports and orthopedic medicine has grown rapidly.
-Cutting-edge sports medicine physicians now use ultrasound both to help diagnose injuries and to guide injections to make them more accurate and effective.
+Cutting-edge sports medicine physicians now use ultrasound to guide injections to make them more accurate and effective.

-At Oklahoma Sports & Orthopedics Institute, we use musculoskeletal ultrasound (MSKUS) to help diagnose injuries to muscles, ligaments, tendons and joints.
-Dr. Madhavarapu and Dr. Boehm have extensive training in MSKUS.
+At Oklahoma Sports & Orthopedics Institute, we use musculoskeletal ultrasound (MSKUS) to help treat injuries to muscles, ligaments, tendons and joints.
+Dr. Madhavarapu and Dr. Boehm have extensive training in MSKUS injections.

 One of the great advantages of MSKUS is the ability to use ultrasound to help the physician guide the needle when performing injections.
 While many injections traditionally are performed "blind," without the help of ultrasound or fluoroscopic guidance, studies have shown the poor accuracy rate of these blind injections.
 Performing injections under ultrasound guidance helps ensure accurate needle placement and medication delivery.
 This improves both patient comfort and treatment efficacy.
 It also helps avoid placing the needle in nearby dangerous structures such as nerves, blood vessels, or other organs.

 A recent study looked at the accuracy of hip joint injections done with ultrasound guidance.
-Ultrasound had a 97% accuracy rate.
-When comparing injections given into the piriformis muscle (deep in the buttocks near the sciatic nerve) between ultrasound and fluoroscopy ("live" x-ray), one study showed that ultrasound guidance achieved a 95% accuracy rate, whereas fluoroscopy was accurate only 30% of the time in guiding the needle correctly.
+Ultrasound had a 97 percent accuracy rate.
+When comparing injections given into the piriformis muscle (deep in the buttocks near the sciatic nerve) between ultrasound and fluoroscopy ("live" x-ray), one study showed that ultrasound guidance achieved a 95 percent accuracy rate, whereas fluoroscopy was accurate only 62 percent of the time in guiding the needle correctly.

 At OSOI, Dr. Madhavarapu and Dr. Boehm have extensive training and experience with ultrasound guidance and needle placement for many musculoskeletal procedures.